ms2010gamer/Hysteria/README.md

-yet another (uncomplete) game engine in C and OpenGL
+Hysteria is a simple game engine in C and OpenGL.
+Simple but can't hide details from you!